Reviewing Cyclo Therapeutics (CYTH) & Its Competitors

-Cyclo Therapeutics (NASDAQ:CYTH – Get Rating) is one of 41 public companies in the “Industrial organic chemicals” industry, but how does it weigh in compared to its peers?
-We will compare Cyclo Therapeutics to related businesses based on the strength of its dividends, profitability, risk, earnings, institutional ownership, valuation and analyst recommendations.
+Cyclo Therapeutics (NASDAQ:CYTH – Get Rating) is one of 41 publicly-traded companies in the “Industrial organic chemicals” industry, but how does it contrast to its competitors?
+We will compare Cyclo Therapeutics to related companies based on the strength of its valuation, profitability, analyst recommendations, institutional ownership, risk, earnings and dividends.

 5.2% of Cyclo Therapeutics shares are held by institutional investors.
 Comparatively, 49.9% of shares of all “Industrial organic chemicals” companies are held by institutional investors.
 12.3% of Cyclo Therapeutics shares are held by insiders.
 Comparatively, 11.6% of shares of all “Industrial organic chemicals” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

+Cyclo Therapeutics has a beta of -0.93, indicating that its share price is 193% less volatile than the S&P 500.
+Comparatively, Cyclo Therapeutics’ competitors have a beta of -129.53, indicating that their average share price is 13,053% less volatile than the S&P 500.

+This table compares Cyclo Therapeutics and its competitors’ net margins, return on equity and return on assets.

-This table compares Cyclo Therapeutics and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Cyclo Therapeutics and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue